Mapping the Electromagnetic Fields of Heavy-Ion Collisions with the Breit-Wheeler Process

-Unlike in the case for an $e^+e^-$ collider, the photon flux does not diverge in UPCs because the low-energy photon flux is regulated by the finite Lorentz factor of the ions ($k^2 \ge (\omega/\gamma)^2~ \gtrsim ~(2$ MeV$)^2$), where $\omega$ is the photon energy and $\gamma$ is the ion Lorentz factor) and the high-energy photon flux is naturally cut off by the finite size of the ion's charge distribution ($k^2~\lesssim~(\hbar c/R_A)^2 \simeq (30$ MeV$)^2$, $R_A$ is the nuclear radius)(e.g. Eq.
-(38)$-$(45) in Ref.~\cite{vidovicImpactparameterDependenceElectromagnetic1993}).
-While the implemented EPA approaches have provided a relatively good description of the $\gamma\gamma$ process in UPCs over the years, they have been unable to describe various experimental results, such as the recently observed broadening of the pair transverse momentum with impact parameter.
+However, there are fundamental differences in the assumptions used to implement the EPA in an $e^+e^-$ collider versus in heavy-ion UPCs.
+While the EPA formalism for an $e^+e^-$ collider explicitly requires deflection of the scattering electron (positron) beam particles leading to minimum and maximum four-momentum transfer (finite virtuality)~\cite{budnev_two-photon_1975}, the EPA implementation traditionally used to describe UPCs is formulated in terms of the external field approximation, which requires the colliding heavy ions to maintain their straight-line trajectory both before and after the collision~\cite{PhysRevC.47.2308}.
+Unlike in the case for an $e^+e^-$ collider, the photon flux does not diverge in UPCs because the low-energy photon flux is regulated by the finite Lorentz factor of the ions ($k^2 \ge (\omega/\gamma)^2~ \gtrsim ~(2$ MeV$)^2$), where $\omega$ is the photon energy and $\gamma$ is the ion Lorentz factor) and the high-energy photon flux is naturally cut off by the finite size of the ion's charge distribution ($k^2~\lesssim~(1/R_A)^2 \simeq (30$ MeV$)^2$, $R_A$ is the nuclear radius)(e.g. Eq.
+(38)$-$(45) in Ref.~\cite{PhysRevC.47.2308}).
+Similarly, in the high-power laser-driven nonlinear Breit-Wheeler process~\cite{SLACPhysRevLett.79.1626}, the photon generated by the electron-laser collisions serves as an intermediate propagator and its divergence is cutoff by the finite duration of the laser pulse~\cite{SLACTridentQEDPRL2010} with a laser pulse length about 10 times that of the laser photon wavelength.
+While the implemented EPA approaches have provided a relatively good description of the measured $\gamma\gamma$ process in UPCs over the years, they have been unable to describe various experimental results, such as the recently observed broadening of the pair transverse momentum with impact parameter.